This is Audio EXP for the 26th of December 2020, and the title of this episode is ‘Dragonlance, animals and anime’.

 The catch?
 One side is lying.
 The dark secret is that they’ve a secret 86th district where people live and are forced into being their drone pilots.

 I did mention one other quirky bit of news.
 I’m reassured it’s a true story.
 The KFC Gaming Twitter account had teased this before, and we thought it was a joke.
 Perhaps it was back then.
 However, KFC teamed up with Cooler Master and together have created a bucket-shaped device with gaming PC specs and… wait for it… a chamber to put your fried chicken in and keep it warm.
 The shiny tech that you never knew you needed.
 And let’s wrap it there, keep safe, stay out of melee range and see you next week.
-Teleport over to the chat portal to learn how to unlock comment badges.
+Readers like to you help to make Geek Native.
+Nip down to the comments below and let us know what you made of this blog post.

 The KFC Gaming Twitter account had teased this before, and we thought it was a joke.
 Perhaps it was back then.
 However, KFC teamed up with Cooler Master and together have created a bucket-shaped device with gaming PC specs and… wait for it… a chamber to put your fried chicken in and keep it warm.